What is voluntary administration?

 The voluntary administrator doesn’t have to pay employee entitlements accumulated before the appointment date.

-If an employee resigns during the administration period, they may not get their accumulated leave entitlements.
-They become a creditor if the company owes them money, they need to speak to the administrator about outstanding entitlements.
+If an employee resigns during the administration period, they may not get their accumulated leave entitlements paid during that period.

 If the business is bankrupt or in liquidation